 As I wrote about the former in this article, I will talk about the latter, Hiyashi Chuka, today and introduce an easy recipe using instant cup ramen.

 Hiyashi Chuka (冷やし中華)

-Easy Hiyashi Chuka Recipe using Instant Cup Ramen
+Recipe using Instant Cup Ramen

-Specifically, you just additionally add some sesame oil and vinegar to the chilled cup of soy sauce flavored ramen.
-This is because the soup base of the Japanese noodle Hiyashi Chuka usually consists of soy sauce, vinegar, and sesame oil.
+Specifically, add some sesame oil and vinegar to the chilled cup, as the soup base of Hiyashi Chuka usually consists of soy sauce, vinegar, and sesame oil.

-So all you need to prepare for this recipe are cold water, sesame oil, vinegar, and a cup of soy-sauce-flavor instant ramen.
+So all you need to prepare for this recipe are cold water, sesame oil, vinegar, and a cup of soy sauce-flavor instant ramen.

-|1||First, peel back the paper lid of the cup ramen about halfway, and pour cold water until it reaches the line indicated inside|
+|1||First, peel the lid about halfway and pour cold water until it fills the line inside the cup.|

-|2||Close the lid and transfer the ramen cup into the refrigerator to chill for about 1 hour|
+|2||Close the lid and transfer the ramen cup into the refrigerator to chill for about 1 hour.|

-|3||After that, take the cup out from the refrigerator|
+|3||After that, take the cup out of the fridge.|

 |4||Transfer the noodle soup inside into a shallow bowl.
-Then, add in some ice cubes, sesame oil, and vinegar to your preference.
+Then, add some ice cubes, sesame oil, and vinegar to your taste.